cb504/fp_presentation/PITCHME.md

 ## Composition

+This is at the core of FP ... and is it source of pain

+* Composition leads programmers to break problems into small pieces each solved by a function, and then composed to solve a big/real problem.
+* But now you have to know all these functions to solve a problem and you don't have auto-completion to help you find them :(
+	* It is great if a small codebase maintained by 1 programmer.
+If that programmer leaves, your screwed.
 * Fluent API is often better (more maintainable)

+---

+## ... more on Composition

-* But, when you can’t because the language doesn’t support fluent api?
+But, when you can’t because the language doesn’t support fluent api?
-	* Try and use .filter(), .map(), .reduce()   everyone will thank you later
+* Try and use `.filter(), .map(), .reduce()` everyone will thank you later
-	* Keep all your utility functions related to a specific type in one OBVIOUS place.
-Your composed function are in the same file/directory as the composite.
+* Keep all your FP _utility_ functions related to a specific type in one OBVIOUS place.
+	* Your composite function should be in the same file/directory as the composed functions.
 * Make sure at least 1-2 other people understand your code.
+FP should not be about job security.

 ---

 ## Functors

-* Stuff that is mappable
+* Objects that implement `.map()`,
+	* containers for any object, e.g.: array, stream, __promise__, tree.
+	* and `.map(fn)` uses the callback to transform the elements.
+* Use `.map()`, it's will make your code great.

 ---

 ## Monads

-* Wrapping procedural code in function.
+* Wrapping procedural code in a function.

 * In JS, rely multi-paradigm